Joseph Jett: Regulatory organization charges and decisions

 The Securities and Exchange Commission, the National Association of Securities Dealers, and the New York Stock Exchange all were involved in the various actions around the Jett case, since they all had some regulatory authority over Kidder Peabody.

 The New York Stock Exchange acted first, by barring Jett from trading securities or working for any employer affiliated with the exchange.
 The NYSE's action effectively blackballed Jett from the securities industry.

 The NASD was involved in the dispute over Jett's bonuses, which were frozen in an account held by Kidder Peabody.
 In 1996, a NASD arbitration panel rejected Kidder Peabody's monetary claims against Jett and ordered the funds from Jett's personal accounts to be released.
 Kidder had sought $8.2 million for undeserved bonuses and $74.6 million for trading losses incurred by Kidder.
 The $74.6 million sought by Kidder was the amount of the actual losses, rather than the total false gains of $350 million.
 Although the bonuses from Jett's trading had totaled $11.4 million, the accounts contained approximately $5 million due to deduction of deferred compensation (which the panel ruled, did not have to be paid to Jett) and taxes due.
 In a Salon.com interview from 1999, Jett said that ultimately $4.5 million was returned to him in 1998.

 The Securities and Exchange Commission investigated the losses from 1994 onward, and in 1998 released an initial ruling that Jett did not commit securities fraud, but charged him with a lesser record-keeping violation.

 "This Initial Decision finds that, for over two years, Mr. Jett exploited an anomaly in Kidder’s software, in the manner of a pyramid scheme, that credited him on Kidder’s books with enormous, but illusory, profits.
 He did this with intent to defraud."

-The SEC ordered Jett to forfeit his $8.2 million in bonuses associated with the false profits, fined him $200,000, and bars him from any future association with a securities broker or dealer.
+The SEC ordered Jett to forfeit his $8.2 million in bonuses associated with the false profits, fined him $200,000, and barred him from any future association with a securities broker or dealer.